rrra/www/content/post/2025/july-activity-invitation.md

 Enjoy an interactive experience, *eyeball QSOs*, **and some dessert**; no club business will be be discusssed at this meeting!

+:warning: Please RSVP to the {{< mailto id="president" subject="July Activity RSVP" >}}
+by Friday, July 11, 2025, so that we have enough dessert!
  <!--more-->

 You are invited to bring your rig and/or antenna for others to see, and